The 57 Best Small Business Ideas You Can Start Building Today

 Take a look locally to see what's available.
 You may find that there's more demand for a gym or studio than you originally thought.

 Check out our list of CrossFit gym name ideas for naming suggestions for your new venture.

 #24: Lawn Care & Landscaping Services

-Landscaping can be a surprisingly profitable business.
+Landscaping can be a surprisingly profitable business (and we have a full guide on how to start a landscaping business to help you get started).
 Good lawn care specialists are hard to find.
 There are plenty of people who started at $20 a lawn on the weekends before moving on to picking up more skills and creating an actual fully licensed landscaping operation.

 #25: Local Guide